 The aptly-named restaurant sits at the top of the gondola, at over 2300m above sea level and is the Highest Elevated Restaurant in all of Canada.
 The multiple award-winning dining venue (including Tripadvisor’s 2015 Certificate of Excellence) offers stunning views of the five surrounding national parks and the breathtaking mountain peaks, down to the valleys.
 Eagle’s Eye is the crown jewel of ski resort dining, offering far more than your typical ski resort burgers-and-fries, and won’t break your holiday budget for lunch, après ski and open for dinner Friday & Saturday nights in the winter.
 Your meal could consist of one of many of our Chef’s creations (made with fine local ingredients) anything from – Wild Boar Poutine, Summit Salad, or even Duck Confit.

 Not only is Eagle’s Eye the Highest Elevated Restaurant in Canada, but it’s also the ultimate bedroom with a view.
 Home to two luxury suits, where you can sleep on top of the world with all the amenities of a high end hotel.
 A night at Eagle’s Eye includes a private chef, butler and instructor guide to help you get around the mountain.
 But, perhaps the best perk is a guaranteed first tracks in the morning from the front door of your very own mountain top private mountain chalet.

 Visiting in the summer?
-Eagle’s Eye is open year round, visit during our summer operations for a different view from the top!
+Visit Eagle’s Eye during our summer operations for a different view from the top!